+Chemical Control

 GardenTech® Sevin® Concentrate Bug Killer

 Bayer Advanced™ Complete Insect Killer

 Grape Mealybugs

 Adults are 1/4” long, flat, oval shaped with a white waxy covering.
 Yellow to orange eggs are laid within an egg sac.
 Crawlers are yellow to brown in color.
 Over winters as an egg or very immature young in or near a white, cottony egg sac, under loose bark or in branch crotches, mostly found on north side of vine.
 They are not known to damage vines.
 Damage is by contamination of fruit clusters with egg sacs, larvae, adults and honeydew, which promotes growth of black sooty mold.